 Defined by Districts

-The Palm Beaches bring together 15 distinct districts- 12 emphasizing shopping and dining, two focused on eco-adventures, and one containing the Convention Center and surrounding entertainment.
-Located along the coast and west out to Lake Okeechobee, each district offers unique experiences, culture, and collection of events for visitors to enjoy.
+The Palm Beaches bring together 15 distinct districts- 12 featuring shopping and dining, two focused on eco-adventures, and one containing the Convention Center and surrounding entertainment.
+Located up and down the coast and west out to Lake Okeechobee, each district offers a completely unique experience, culture, and collection of events for visitors to enjoy.
 These districts include: Palm Beach and Worth Avenue, Clematis Street, CityPlace and Convention & Entertainment District in West Palm Beach, Northwood Village, Antique Row, Palm Beach Gardens, Jupiter/Juno Beach Lake Worth, Boynton Beach, Delray Beach, Downtown Boca Raton, Boca Town Center and Glades Road, Wellington, and Lake Okeechobee.

 America's First Resort Destination